oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

     For this lab, leave the default storage options and click **Next** to proceed.

-1. Oracle Enterprise Manager prompts to schedule the clone operation.
+1. Oracle Enterprise Manager provides options to schedule the clone operation.

 	 ![Schedule PDB2 Clone Operation](./images/clone-pdb-08-pdb2-schedule.png " ")